NIGERIA

 Back to Contents

-ADC obtained two Series 203AEs and one Series 414EG from Guinness Peat Aviation with one delivered in Dec90 and two in Apr91.
+ADC obtained two Series 203AEs and one Series 414EG from Guinness Peat Aviation with one delivered in December 1990 and two in April 1991.
 Schedules were flown from Lagos to Abuja, Calabar, Kaduna and Port Harcourt together with charter work both domestically and to Conakry in Guinea.
-One of the Series 203AEs was withdrawn in Oct94.
-The overhaul of the Series 414EG was abandoned after the company’s only other One-Eleven was written off on 29Jul97, so ending the company’s association with the type.
+One of the Series 203AEs was withdrawn in October 1994.
+The overhaul of the Series 414EG was abandoned after the company’s only other One-Eleven was written off on 29th July 1997, so ending the company’s association with the type.

 5N-AYY